 Open a Savings Account

-If $1000 is still a pretty significant chunk of money for you and it's possible you'll need to access it quickly and easily in the future, a savings account is a safe, reliable investment option.
+If $1000 is still a pretty significant chunk of money for you that you'll need to access quickly and easily in the future, a savings account is a safe, reliable investment option.
 You can open a savings account at a traditional brick and mortar bank, but an FDIC insured online savings account will offer you better interest rates in most cases.
 Citizens access offers a 2.35% and is a great place to start.

 Buy an Exchange-Traded Fund

 An ETF is a marketable security that tracks a stock index, a commodity, bonds, or a basket of assets.
 Bought and sold on public exchanges, the money you make from ETF's are typically taxed significantly less than other investors are for their capital gains.
 If you invest in a passive ETF, you also can probably avoid the high administrative fees and management costs that come with mutual funds.

 Let Robots Invest For You

 Robo-advisors operate much like human advisors, for a fraction of the cost.
 They take some of the best investing strategies and use artificial intelligence to implement them, giving you an actively managed investment portfolio with very little work on your end.
 The two most popular robo investor options are Betterment and M1 Finance.